 Note from Community Impact Editor Amelia Robinson: This opinion piece by Kevin Kelly, the executive director of the Dayton International Peace Museum, appeared on the Dayton Daily News Ideas and Voices page Wednesday, July 22.

 In watching the many tributes this week to the late, great civil rights icon and Congressmen, John Lewis, I was reminded of his many sacrifices in creating a more just and civil society.

-In mid 2020, our country finds itself in a deep crisis few of us could have predicted.
-An intersectionality of pandemic, individual economic collapse, and civil unrest caused by decades of ignoring the unfinished business of racial and economic injustice, police brutality, and a growing and destructive plutocracy.
-As we have been reminded again with the public lynching of George Floyd, there can be no peace without justice.
+In mid-2020, our country finds itself in a deep crisis few of us could have predicted.
+Intersectionality of the pandemic, individual economic collapse, and civil unrest caused by decades of ignoring the unfinished business of racial and economic injustice, police brutality, and a growing and destructive plutocracy.
+As we have been reminded again of the public lynching of George Floyd, there can be no peace without justice.

 Governor Mike DeWine was an early leader in controlling the virus in Ohio and rightfully earned the gratitude of his constituents and admiration around the country for his aggressive policies on keeping the state safe.
 That was then, this is now.